 Whether you are purchasing a grill, a car, or a house, quality is an important ranking factor in every grill we review.
-Just keep in mind that grills built using quality materials will cost more, but will also last longer, retain heat better and cook more efficiently.
+Just keep in mind that grills built using quality materials will cost more, but will also last longer, retain heat better, and cook more efficiently.

-Look for grills built out of heavy gauge steel, 304 stainless steel components, and those wich finishes are powder coated with nice thick coats of powder coat.
+Look for grills built out of heavy gauge steel, 304 stainless steel components, and those finishes are powder coated with nice thick coats of powder coat.
 Powder coat is a strong coating and does better than paint when exposed to high heat and temperatures.
-Powder coat is also more durable.
+Powder coating is also more durable.

 Hopper Capacity and Easily Swap Pellets

 The fuel in a pellet grill is held in a pellet hopper.
 Every Pellet grill has a pellet hopper, and the hopper feeds the pellets to a burning pot using an auger.
 Once you start your grill, the auger will start feeding pellets from the hopper to the firepot.

 If you need to add more pellets, simply open the hopper and dump more, but if you need to change the pellet flavor, then a hopper with an easy-to-use pellet cleanout door is a must.
 If you are like me and like to experiment with different wood pellet flavors, look for grills with good hopper clean doors, so it is easy to swap pellets.

 The hopper capacity is also important.
 Pellet grills burn about one pound of pellets per hour, so a 20 pound pellet hopper can fuel your grill for about 20 hours.

 Cleaning a grill can be a pain, so we recommend grills with removable parts and easy-to-clean components.
 For example, removable grease drip pans or grease buckets are easy to wash.
 Removable ash pans are also easy to clean.